m5lk3n/windich/website/src/README.md

 *It's "windich" (windy).*

 A smartphone app to display your current location's weather now and with a 3h forecast.
-It comes with a wind compass and a compass (esp. handy when the GPS tells you to "go southeast" :wink:).
+It comes with a wind compass and a compass (esp. handy when the GPS tells you to "head southeast" :wink:).
 That's it.

 ## Features

 - **OS**: So far, only Android is supported.
 - **Weather**: Uses [OpenWeather](https://openweathermap.org/api) API.
-- **Secure Storage**: Stores the [API key](#key) securely on the device only.
+- **Secure Storage**: Stores the [API key](#key) encrypted on the local device only.
 - **Languages**: The app language follows the device language as per system settings.

   The following languages are supported: